lwjglgamedev/zvk/bookcontents/chapter-04/chapter-04.md

 ...
 ```

-Ant that is all by now, we are still getting a plain white window, but soon we will be able to render something.
+And that is all for now, we are still getting a plain white window, but soon we will be able to render something.

 [Next chapter](../chapter-05/chapter-05.md)